BusyByte/func-prog-scala/exercises-and-notes/notes/ch5.md

 `lazy lists` or `streams`

-### 5.2.1 Memoizing streams and avoiding recomputation
+### 5.2.1 Memoizing streams and avoiding re-computation

 assign thunk to lazy val and use lazy val so it only gets evaluated once